 Over the period of one year, more than 100 species of birds can be seen.

-There is one of the largest herds of Mute Swans in Britain.
+There is one of the largest drift of Mute Swans in Britain.
 On the Tweed, some of the regulars are Goldeneye, Goosander, Redshank, Curlew, Heron, Gulls, Little Egret, Shag and Eider Duck.

 Away from the river, there will be plenty of Goldfinch, Sparrows, Song Thrush, Garden Warbler, Blackbird, Yellowhammer, Skylark, Lapwing and many more, with Hawks and Peregrine looking for breakfast.